 To start using Stamps.com, all you need is a computer and a regular ink-jet or laser printer.
 In just minutes, you’ll have all the postage services of the Post Office right on your desktop.

 Stamps.com connects to your postage account via the Internet using a web browser or through our free software (download now).
 When you print postage, the postage amount will be deducted from your account.
 There’s never a surcharge.
-You pay a low monthly fee of just $17.99 to use the service and its many time– and money-saving features.
+You pay a low monthly fee of just $17.99 plus applicable taxes, if any to use the service and its many time– and money-saving features.
 That’s far less then you’d spend in time-consuming trips to the Post Office or on expensive postage meters.

 Stamps.com imports delivery addresses automatically from your MS Outlook, Act! and many other popular address book and contact management software.
 You can add or edit addresses anytime.
 You can even print postage directly from MS Word, Outlook and QuickBooks.

 Use the free Stamps.com 5 lb. digital scale (*just pay shipping and handling) to accurately weigh your envelopes or packages – you’ll never overpay or underpay for postage again!
 The scale connects directly to your computer and integrates seamlessly with the Stamps.com program.
 If you need to weigh heavier packages you can upgrade to our 35 lb. scale anytime.

 Stamps.com calculates and prints the exact postage amount on standard labels, envelopes or plain paper.
 In addition, Stamps.com will give you an estimate of the delivery time of all available USPS services, so you can choose the most cost-effective mail class based on your needs.
 Stamps.com uses the USPS database to validate your delivery address, ensuring fast, accurate delivery.
 You can even send an email to the recipient to inform them that the package is on its way.